Decorator Reference¶

 # ...

-This decorator does not perform any action other than adding the additional responses to the documentation.
+This decorator does not perform any validation or formatting of error responses, it just adds the information provided to the documentation.

 @authenticate¶